 The good news is – both!
 The FSPA is an umbrella body which leads and supports its associations.
 In practice, this means that businesses are first and foremost members of their association with all the customised benefits and support that provides.
 However, you will also get automatic membership of the FSPA which offers a broader range of services and lobbying activity.

-If you know which of our associations you would like join, check out their website to find out how to become a member.
-Alternatively, you can call the relevant Association Manager for more information.
-If you think that your business isn’t currently covered by any of our associations, then please email email@example.com or call Jane Montgomery on 02476 414 999 to discuss the options open to you.
+If you know which of our associations you would like to join, check out their website to find out how to become a member.
+If you think that your business isn’t currently covered by any of our associations, then please email [email protected] or call Jane Montgomery on 02476 414 999 to discuss the options open to you.

 One of the many benefits of becoming a member is in joining an association committed to upholding the highest standards of professionalism and conduct.
 Customers know that when they choose an association member they get excellent products and services and peace of mind.